sallar/rpi-matrix/README.md

 This repo includes code for both RaspberryPi and it's web simulator.
 It's possible to design the code online before uploading to the Rpi.

+:warning: This project is one of my hobbies and it's not meant to be taken seriously or be used in production.
+It comes as is without any warranties.
+However I would appreciate your input and as always, PRs are very welcome.

 ![](rpi.gif)

 ## Requirements